-27. The minutes of evidence, which form part of the report to be submitted to the Council upon completion of investigation under Rule 73A(12) of the RoP, shall contain all evidence taken by the IC at hearings held in private and public.
-However, the IC may, upon a request made by a witness, decide to exclude confidential information from the report on grounds that such exclusion is necessary to protect privacy without jeopardizing the public interest in knowing the material facts on which the IC has based its views.
+30. The minutes of evidence, which form part of the report to be submitted to the Council upon completion of investigation under RoP 73A(12), shall contain all evidence taken by the IC at hearings held in private and public.
+However, the IC may, upon request made by a witness, decide to exclude confidential information from the report on grounds that such exclusion is necessary to protect privacy without jeopardizing the public interest in knowing the material facts on which the IC has based its views.